matiasAguirreE/project-sumobot/docs/hardware-list/README.md

 |Socket head screw|M3x25|4| Driver|
 |Hex nut|M4|24| All M4 screws |
 |Hex nut|M3|9|All M3 screws (except the ones for the Arduino)|

+You might also need at least 4 additional M4 hex nuts, please refer to the [assembly instructions](https://github.com/matiasAguirreE/project-sumobot/blob/main/docs/assembly-instructions) for more information.